Note on cohomology rings of spherical varieties and volume polynomial: A theorem from commutative algebra

 \section{A theorem from commutative algebra}

-Let $A$ be a finite dimensional graded commutative algebra over a field $k$ of characteristic zero.
-In this section we prove the following fact: if $A$ is generated by $A_1$, the subspace of degree $1$ elements, and satisfies few good properties, then the algebra $A$ can be described as a quotient of the algebra of differential operators with constant coefficients on the vector space $A_1$.
+Let $A$ be a finite dimensional graded commutative algebra over a field $\k$ of characteristic zero.
+In this section we see the following: if $A$ is generated by $A_1$, the subspace of degree $1$ elements, and satisfies few good properties, then the algebra $A$ can be described as a quotient of the algebra of differential operators with constant coefficients on the vector space $A_1$.

 We will use this theorem to give a description of the cohomology subalgebra of a projective spherical variety generated by elements of degree 2, provided that this algebra satisfies Poincare duality.
 This theorem is implicit in the work of Khovanskii-Pukhlikov \cite{Kh-P}.
 There is also a version of it for zero-dimensional local Gorenstein algebras (see \cite[Ex.
-21.7]{Eisenbud}) \footnote{The conclusion of our Theorem \ref{thm-comm-alg} is stronger than the conclusion of \cite[Exercise 21.7]{Eisenbud}, but the latter is true for the more general class of zero-dimensional local Gorenstein algebras.}.
-For the sake of completeness we give a proof of this theorem.
+21.7]{Eisenbud}).